fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 3.md

 # Reading Notes: After Nature: A Politics for the Anthropocene - Purdy

 # Lecture Notes: Environmental Justice
-- Environmental justice is based on the notion that **everyone is entitled to the same levels of environmental and public health protection**
+- **Environmental justice** = movement based on the notion that **everyone is entitled to the same levels of environmental and public health protection**; equal distribution of environmental responsibility and support for all peoples
-    - Environmental justice as a field of research seeks to illuminate the processes and situations which lead to the violation of the above standard
+    - Environmental justice as a field of research seeks to understand the processes and situations which lead to the violation of the above standard
-    - This course uses environmental justice as a lens to make sense of all kinds of environmental justice campaigns and solutions
+    - This course uses environmental justice as a lens to make sense of all kinds of environmental campaigns and solutions and their efficacy

+- An example of **environmental injustice** would be a situation where certain groups or regions are not receiving the same level of environmental and public health protection (Ex: People being exposed to pesticides, local industrial waste, or lack of clean drinking water)

-## Pillars of Environmental Justice
+## Pillars of Traditional & Critical Environmental Justice Approaches
-- **Three pillars of traditional environmental justice:**
+- **Three pillars of traditional Environmental justice:**
+    1. **Distribution:** environmental justice is achieved through a fair distribution of environmental "goods" and "bads" to everyone regardless of race, region, class, etc.
+    2. **Participation** people that are affected by environmental justice need to be involved in the solutions
+    3. **Inclusion**

+- **Critical environmental justice goes beyond the traditional approach**, one way it does this is by **questioning the role of the state** and how it relates to the previous pillars:**
-    1. The problem of **distribution:** redistributing environmental goods or ‘bads’ does not change the political system or social relations that creates those distributions in the first place
+    1. **The problem with distribution:** redistributing environmental "goods" or bads" does not change the political system or social relations that creates those distributions in the first place
-    2. The problem of **participation:** often those invited to participate are leaders of the larger organizations only, often men, and others are often excluded
+    2. **The problem with participation:** often those invited to participate are leaders of the larger organizations only, often men, and others are often excluded
-    3. The problem of **recognition and inclusion:** often recognition can happen through the law, but then (1) law is not enforced, (2) getting the law passed may exhaust the people involved in the campaign, (3) some who struggle for environmental justice may not want recognition or inclusion by the state (Ex: indigenous nations on their territories)
+    3. **The problem with recognition and inclusion:** often recognition can happen through the law, but then (1) law is not enforced, (2) getting the law passed may exhaust the people involved in the campaign, (3) some who struggle for environmental justice may not want recognition or inclusion by the state (Ex: indigenous nations on their territories)

 - **Four pillars of critical environmental justice:**
     1. **Focuses on multiple forms of inequality and their relations** with each other; Intersectional approach to oppression that sees links between racism, sexism, homophobia, ableism, colonialism, speciesism, etc.